 3. Range Hood

 Interior Designer Lisa Farmer suggests that if you want to incorporate brass into your space do so “sparingly or in unexpected ways” because it can make a big impact.
-Nothing proves that more than this brass range hood from featured in Dwell magazine.
-It's a nice touch, along with the brass lighting accents and sink faucet, without being too overwhelming.
+Nothing proves that more than a brass range hood from featured in Dwell magazine.
+It’s a nice touch, along with the brass lighting accents and sink faucet, without being too overwhelming.

 Copper isn’t just for plumping and pipes.
 Unlike the silver tones of steel and nickel that have been abundant in the market of late, copper gives you that warm amber hue you won’t find in any other natural material.
-You can polish it, or let it age naturally, which will affect it's color over time.
-Either way, you can use copper to dress up a room with a tasteful accent piece, or add a touch of vintage charm – think copper clawfoot tub.
-Not on our list of recommendations, but it is definately #4.
+You can polish it, or let it age naturally, which will affect its color over time.
+Either way, you can use copper to dress up a room with a tasteful accent piece, or add a touch of vintage charm — think copper clawfoot tub.
+Not on our list of recommendations, but it is definitely #4.

-Here’s 3 ways you might want to use them:
+Here are three ways you might want to use them: